JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-05-18-kotlin-fp-does-it-make-sense.md

 author: jorge
 ---

-Asddsd aasdsad adsd ad adas. asd adasd da sdasd.
-Aasdasdad.
 Functional programming can feel like a big wave of fresh air over a beautiful landscape at sunset.
-The flowers are literally us!
+The flowers are literally us. 😍 🌼 (maybe?)

 So no jokes: it’s clearly worth it :)